Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Mammalian Target of Rapamycin (mTOR) is another hormone that your body requires, but in excess, it can be problematic.

 If we don’t have enough mTOR, we can’t grow or build and repair our muscles.
 We would waste away.
-But as we get older and no longer need to grow, an environment that promotes continual growth without periods of repair can drive cancer growth.
+However, as we get older and no longer need to grow, an environment that promotes continual growth without periods of repair can drive cancer growth.

 While protein increases mTOR the most, we also need energy to grow and support all tissues and cells in our body (including our anticancer immune cells).
 Finding the right balance of a nutrient-dense diet with adequate protein and other nutrients without excessive energy is critical to optimising mTOR.